RSU 9 directors review financial audit

-FARMINGTON — The Regional School Unit 9 board of directors learned Tuesday an audit of the district’s financial records for 2017-18 revealed no substantial issues or concerns.

-A letter from the auditor, Runyon Kersteen Ouellette of Portland, said there was “no knowledge of fraud or suspected fraud, instances of noncompliance or suspected noncompliance or violations of budget ordinances.”
+FARMINGTON — Regional School Unit 9 directors learned Tuesday, June 18, that a review of 2017-18 financial records revealed no knowledge of fraud or suspected fraud, instances of noncompliance or suspected noncompliance or violations of budget ordinances, according to a letter from the auditor addressed to the board.

-Accountant Timothy Gill made several recommendations to directors to address issues coming out of the latest audit.
+Timothy Gill, a CPA with the firm, made recommendations to directors to address deficiencies and concerns of the 2017-18 audit.

-He also recommended an accounting process for online payments made to the food service program.
-Even though parents can make payments online, funds could fail to transfer or be deposited into the wrong account.
+He also recommended a reconciliation process for online payments made to the food service program.
+Even though parents pay online, funds could fail to transfer or be deposited in a wrong account.

-In a related matter, the district is looking at how it records $1.5 million in wages that are earned during the school year but paid over the summer.

-“On June 30, those wages technically become a liability because they have already been earned,” Gill said.
+Because of the way the district records summer salaries, $1.5 million in wages earned during the school year are paid out over the summer.
+“On June 30, those wages technically become a liability because they have already been earned,” he said.

-Superintendent Tina Meserve said she has been in contact with the Maine Department of Education to discuss how to account for summer salaries without affecting the budget.
+Superintendent Tina Meserve said she been in contact with the Department of Education regarding how to accrue summer salaries without impacting the budget.

 “They are willing to work with us over time,” she said.
 “We need to build our way to pay the salaries in the year they are earned.”

-Overall, expenditures were under budget by $826,000.
-This was attributable to decreased health insurance costs, personnel changes and education technician positions not being filled, according to district officials.
-Decreased fuel and heating costs also contributed to the savings.
+Expenditures were under budget by $826,000.
+This was because of decreased health insurance, personnel changes and ed-tech positions not being filled.
+Decreased fuel and heating costs also contributed to the saving.

+Those unspent funds, Meserve said, were rolled over and used to reduce the budget the following year.
+“This is like a savings account,” she said.
+“It has to go back through the budget process before being spent.”

-In other matters, Laura Columbia, the district’s curriculum coordinator, applauded administrators, staff and bus drivers who assisted residents of Edgewood Rehabilitation & Living Center, who were displaced by a fire Sunday.
+In other matters, Laura Columbia, the district’s curriculum coordinator, applauded administrators, staff and bus drivers who helped residents of Edgewood Rehabilitation & Living Center, who were displaced by a fire Sunday, June 16.

 More than 40 people were evacuated from the building at 228 Fairbanks Road and taken to Mt.
 Blue High School.